pilaf/webliero-faq/README.md

 ### Can I tag players in chat?

-Yes, you can tag players with @ followed by a player name.
-You'll get an autocomplete dropdown as soon as you type @.
+You can tag players with @ followed by a player name (e.g. `@pilaf`), you'll get an autocomplete dropdown as soon as you type @.
 Tagged players will see that message highlighted and will hear a different message notification chime.

 ### What are chat commands?